 CHY 693 Graduate Seminar (1 Credit)

 Reports and discussion of recent developments in chemistry and related fields based on the literature or on current laboratory investigations.
-Required of all graduate students every year.
+Required of all graduate students every year after the 1st year.